Free Website Content - The Copyright Debate and RSS

 holder allows for syndication.
 Offering a feed for syndication

-the feeds content beyond what the Copyright laws grant as
+reuse the feeds content beyond what the Copyright laws

 In practice, while your feed might legally